davedelong/DDMathParser/README.markdown

 By default, all binary operators are left associative.
 That means if you give a string, such as `@"2 ** 3 ** 2"`, it will be parsed as `@"(2 ** 3) ** 2`, in order to maintain parity with `NSExpression`.

+The exception to this is the power operator (`**`), which has its associativity determined at runtime.
+The reason for this is that the power operator is supposed to be right associative, but is interpreted by `NSPredicate` as left associative ([rdar://problem/8692313](rdar://problem/8692313)).  `DDMathParser` performs a test to match the associativity used by `NSPredicate`.

-If you want this operator to be parsed with right associativity, you can do so like this:
+If you want this operator to be parsed with specific associativity, you can do so like this:

     DDMathParser * parser = [DDMathParser mathParserWithString:@"2 ** 3 ** 2"];
     [parser setPowerAssociativity:DDMathParserAssociativityRight];